mithi/hello-tiny-box/README.md

 # Hello Tiny Box
 Manipulate a three dimensional box.
+Algorithm code: [Python script](./prototype-script.py)

 ![](https://user-images.githubusercontent.com/1670421/90311349-9fc0f700-df2c-11ea-812e-57a395263506.png)

 # High Level Pseudocode
 This pseudocode is taken from [Gabriel Gambetta's Computer Graphics from Scratch online book (Scene Setup)](https://www.gabrielgambetta.com/computer-graphics-from-scratch/scene-setup.html)

+What happens to a vertex V in model space until it’s projected into the canvas point (cx,cy)

 We first apply the model transform, to go from model space to world space: